dosx/timezone-picker/README.md

   - onHover: callback when a timezone is hovered.
 Parameters: utcOffset (in minutes), tzNames (array of strings)
   - onReady: callback when all the data files are loaded
   - onSelected: callback when a timezone is selected via the infowindow.
 Parameters: olsonName, utcOffset (in minutes), tzName (eg. EST, GMT)
+  - useOpenLayers: use OpenLayers instead of Google maps

 Methods
 -------